bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Domain error handlers are not a substitute for closing down a process when an error occurs.

-By the very nature of how [`throw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) works in JavaScript, there is almost never any way to safely “pick up where it left off”, without leaking references, or creating some other sort of undefined brittle state.
+By the very nature of how [`throw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) works in JavaScript, there is almost never any way to safely "pick up where it left off”, without leaking references, or creating some other sort of undefined brittle state.

 The safest way to respond to a thrown error is to shut down the process.
 Of course, in a normal web server, there may be many open connections, and it is not reasonable to abruptly shut those down because an error was triggered by someone else.